 An individualized minor may be constructed around a particular interest that may combine various disciplines.
 Individualized minors require the approval of the major advisor as well as approval of the program of study by the Curriculum Committee.
-No more than half of the individualized minor can be completed before declaration of the individualized minor.
 The form for requesting approval of a proposed individualized minor can be obtained from the Registrar's Office.